 Amazing Nutritionals Cranberry Chews are easy to chew and may allow a dog to be taken off her medication.
 The treats are bacon and liver flavor, so many dogs are attracted to their smell and taste, making them a great alternative for dogs who have difficulty ingesting their medication.
 Remember though, these treats are medicinal and can only be taken in certain quantities.

 The chews work by flushing bacteria from your dog's body and reducing inflammation.
 The company is so confident in the treats' efficacy, it will provide a full refund if you do not notice an improvement in your dog's health in 28 days.
-The treats contain no by-products or wheat and are acceptable for all life stages whether your dog is a puppy, adult or senior.
+The treats contain no by-products or wheat and are acceptable for all life stages whether your dog is a puppy, adult or senior dog.

 Zesty Paws Cranberry Bladder Bites